 Diversity and inclusion are important to Tarlton.
 Through a diverse and inclusive workplace, we gain valuable perspectives from different angles.

 In 2020, we experienced things we haven’t been through before.
-As Tarlton navigates the health pandemic and calls for social change, health and safety remain our top priority.
-Each of us must be strong mentally and physically to work productively, serve others, and lift each other up.
+As Tarlton continues to navigate the health pandemic and changing social landscape, health and safety remain our top priority.
+Each of us must be healthy mentally and physically to be happy, work productively, serve others, and lift each other up.
 We have an opportunity to create lasting change in ways big and small.
 We continue to educate ourselves, talk about what matters most and get involved.
 Our ears and our hearts are open.
 We must act with inclusivity and kindness.
 Together we will forge new ways to build greater equity in our industry and our communities.

 Our Commitment to Diversity